Reading Time: 6 minutes

 To really understand the modern talha movement in Alentejo, you must see the “professor”.

 Professor Arlindo Maria Ruivo was instrumental in the formation of the Vinho de Talha DOC.
-He has the largest collection of talhas in the region, just short of 100.
+He has one of the largest collections of talhas in the region at around 50.
 Visiting his cellar in the small village of Vila de Frades was the highlight of my trip through the region.
 It’s a small cellar under the family home but brims with energy and romanticism (similar to Gravner’s cellar in Collio, Italy).

 I couldn’t directly communicate with the professor but could see the genuineness in his eyes and hear the passion in his voice.
 Professor Arlindo learned the art of talha winemaking in the 1960s by his father-in-law who founded the Adega Vidigueira cooperative winery.